Carlo Tognoli: Biography

-From 1981 to 1992 he was a journalist and director of the monthly newspaper Critica Sociale.

-In 1992 he was involved in the Tangentopoli scandal together with hisl party colleague Paolo Pillitteri (who had been his successor as mayor of Milan).
+From 1981 to 1992, Tognoli was a journalist and director of the monthly newspaper Critica Sociale.
+In 1992, he was involved in the Tangentopoli scandal together with his party colleague Paolo Pillitteri (who had been his successor as mayor of Milan).
 Tognoli subsequently abandoned political activity and in 1995 obtained a position in Mediobanca thanks to the intercession of Enrico Cuccia.

 Tognoli died in Milan on 5 March 2021, at the age of 82, from complications from COVID-19 during the COVID-19 pandemic in Italy.